 i’m becoming really fascinated with what happens in that space, because when we gently press down on the ache and listen to what it has to say, it can bring healing and freedom to places within us we didn’t even know existed.

-for as long as i can remember, writing has always been the way in for me. a way in to my thoughts and feelings (of which there are multitudes). it’s been my way of processing and understanding and naming. of coming home to myself when everything else feels a little upside down. a tether, even.
+for as long as i can remember, writing has always been the way in for me. a way in to my thoughts and feelings (of which there are multitudes). my way of processing and understanding and naming. of coming home to myself when everything else feels a little upside down.

 trauma will do that to you.